 Caradoc is happy to travel throughout the United Kingdom - and being based in Exeter is also ideally located to help visitors appreciate the wide range of wonderful gardens in the South West of England.

 Please contact Caradoc with your booking dates and tour enquiries.

-Freelance horticulturist Caradoc Doy travels widely to give talks and demonstrations and listed here are his most popular illustrated talks.
-However, he is happy to talk on a wide range of other gardening subjects if requested in advance.
-He is also sometimes available at short notice to cover for illnesses or cancellations.
+Caradoc also travels widely to give talks and demonstrations.
+Listed below are his most popular illustrated talks.
+Caradoc is also happy to talk on a wide range of other gardening subjects if requested in advance, and is available at short notice to cover for illnesses or cancellations.